widemouth/widemouth.github.io/README.md

 Welcome to pdxsolarsystem!

-This is a reboot of the pdxsolarsytem project by OMSI.
+This is a reboot of the pdxsolarsytem project originally by OMSI.

 A few years ago we stumbled upon an old brass plate near OMSI with the pdxsolarsystem.com address stamped on it.
 After finding that the URL had lapsed